 - The underwriters’ legal team will conduct financial and business due diligence, which may include, review of budgets, projections, historical financial information or competitive conditions, or site visits to your facilities

 For your team, the most labor-intensive aspect of the due diligence process will be collecting and preparing the relevant materials in response to the due diligence check list and back-up requests.
-To streamline this process, we recommend creating a digital data room and closely tracking and controlling access.
+Instead, to streamline this process, we recommend creating a digital data room and closely tracking and controlling access.

 Best practices for preparing for IPO due diligence

 We always recommend cannabis companies take extensive steps to prepare for due diligence before officially starting the IPO process.
-This will save considerable time and stress to avoid racing deadlines and potentially making mistakes or delaying other key processes.
+Because this will save considerable time and stress to avoid racing deadlines and potentially making mistakes or delaying other key processes.

 Steps to prepare for the due diligence process include: